madydady/web3test/README.md

 	f.close()
 ```

-The path to file where data is written depends on the `-o` key, set for the script.
+The path to file where data is written depends on the `-o` key set for the script.

 ```
 if "-o" in opts: